Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hello this is Amey and this is my first contribution.
-This is my first contribution
-hello anuj thanks for this video.
-Very Helpful
+Thanks anuj Very Helpfull video.